STAT545-UBC/STAT545-UBC-original-website/git08_claim-stat545-repo.md

     - an RStudio Project
   * Create the Project ... you should get a pre-existing skeleton `README.md` that I created for you.

-Make a local edit, e.g. edit files, add files.
+Make some local changes, e.g. edit or add files.

 Commit these changes to your local repo.